Academic and Student Services, Offices, and Activities

 970.644.3740

 Good health, both physical and emotional, is an important factor in successful college work.
-It is the goal of the Student Wellness Center to provide competent, accessible and comprehensive health care and wellness to all CMU students who have a valid student I.D. card regardless of the number of credit hours carried.
+It is the goal of the Student Wellness Center to provide competent, accessible, and comprehensive health care and wellness to all CMU students.

 Medical Services

 Like your family physician, the SWC provides a source of basic medical assistance for all CMU students.
-Outpatient health services are contracted with Community Hospital and students are required to pay a $15.00 co-pay for all health services received at the SWC.
+Outpatient health services are contracted with Community Hospital and students are required to pay a $15.00 co-pay for all health services received at the SWC, with the remainder billed to insurance.
 The primary services provided are: first aid, dispensing of simple medications, assessment and referral to specialty physicians and dentists, providing counsel for personal health problems, simple physicals, screenings and limited lab tests for a nominal fee.
-Health services are provided by registered nurses, physicians and practitioners in providing a complement of health care.
+Health services are provided by registered nurses, physicians, and practitioners in providing a complement of health care.
 The physician/practitioner provides students with an initial health assessment and evaluation, treats minor illnesses, and refers students for hospitalization or specialized treatment as needed.
 A registered nurse is available to answer questions and provide medical information.

 Behavioral Health Services

-All CMU students are eligible for counseling services for a $10 copay.
-Students can access and referrals can be made through any office on campus directly by calling the SWC to set up an appointment.
-These services are provided by licensed/certified counselors and are designed to support students in assisting them with any of life’s challenges that maybe affecting their academic life.
+CMU students are eligible for counseling services for a $15 copay, with the remainder billed to insurance.
+Students can access and referrals can be made through any office on campus or directly by calling the SWC to set up an appointment.
+These services are provided by licensed/certified counselors and are designed to support students in assisting them with any of life’s challenges that may be affecting their academic life.

-These classes are designed to support students in making adjustments to life’s transitions and the changes in their lives.
-These classes are based on Cognitive Behavior Therapy (CBT) approaches that focuses on the aspects of mindfulness, emotional regulation, distress tolerance and interpersonal effectiveness.
+These classes are designed to support students in emotional regulation, communication, and mindfulness, assisting in making adjustments to life’s transitions and the changes in their lives.
+These classes are based on Dialectical Behavior Therapy (DBT) approaches that focus on the aspects of mindfulness, emotional regulation, distress tolerance, and interpersonal effectiveness.

 These classes are designed to address substance misuse and prevention.
 The University, which is an active participant in the Mesa County Prevention Policy Board, supports the concepts of proactive prevention as part of the University’s overall policy of maintaining a safe and healthy campus.
-PFL is an evidenced-based, state approved curriculum for substance abuse prevention and is a harm reduction model that focuses on healthy lifestyle choices.
+Sober Minded is an evidenced-based, city approved curriculum for substance abuse prevention and is a harm reduction model that focuses on healthy lifestyle choices.

 Hours of Operation